vmos1/Staggered_multigrid_build/build_summit/README.md

-# Instructions for building Staggered Multigrid on Summit
+# Instructions for building and running Staggered Multigrid on Summit
 We need to build QUDA and MILC in sequence.
 QUDA can be built with a single script.
 Due to the need to edit some files in MILC after download, it is built in two steps.
 The procedure is described below.
 ## **Generate build scripts**: